What is Bunion? Northridge & Oxnard CA

 Read More

-Ingrown Nail Treatment in Northridge & Oxnard
+Ingrown Toenail Treatment in Northridge & Oxnard

 When a toenail is ingrown, it is curved and grows into the skin, usually at the nail borders (the sides of the nail).
 This “digging in” of the nail irritates the skin, often creating pain, redness, swelling, and warmth in the toe.
 If an ingrown nail causes a break in the skin, bacteria may enter …